 When people say, “the text is set in Victorian England,” they may be referring to setting (1) or time-period (2), or both.
 In developing your arguments, keep your focus in mind.
 In this case, is it what Victorian England looks like in terms of such things as décor and architecture (1) or is it the qualities of the historical moment (2), such as the rise of technology and voting?

 In the first paragraph of his short story “A Horse and Two Goats” (1970) R.K.
-Narayan uses a map and geography to suggest the enormity of India.
+Narayan uses a map and geography (1) to suggest the enormity of India.
 He creates this large framework (zooming in on Southern India) so that we can see that his protagonist comes from a village that is very small and off the beaten track.
-In this small and isolated village, his protagonist has an even smaller location: a humble house on the very outskirts.
+In this village his protagonist has an even smaller location: a humble house on the very outskirts of the tiny village.
 Narayan uses this setting (1) to introduce the notion that Muni is very low in the social and economic hierarchy (4) and later contrasts Muni’s humble station in life with his grandiose religious conception of cosmic space (1) and time (2).

 Yeah, you're lookin' at the church in the night sky

 Wonderin' whether God's gonna say hi. ("Saint Pablo," 2016, Kanye West)